smauer/help-wanted/README.md

 This project is intended to provide Techlahoma Usergroup Leaders and committee chairs a place to search for help.
 The board may be used in this manner:

+## I need help

-  - A usergroup leader or committee chair has a task they need completed
+  1. A usergroup leader or committee chair has a task they need completed
-  - The person opens an issue at https://github.com/techlahoma/help-wanted/issues
+  2. The person opens an issue at https://github.com/techlahoma/help-wanted/issues

   - Issue information should include:
     - Usergroup or committee name